 If you have any doubts or concerns you are advised to discuss the medicine with your doctor or pharmacist.

-This drug should not be used with the following medications because very serious, possibly fatal interactions may occur: aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs) for pain relief; anticoagulants such as warfarin to prevent blood clots.
+- Aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs) for pain relief, anticoagulants such as warfarin to prevent blood clots

 - Corticosteroids, which are medicines given to treat a variety of conditions such as allergies and hormone imbalances